Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Higgs and Coulomb

-This isomorphism also allows us to define a graded lift of the category of weight modules given by modules with a grading on their weight spaces such that ${\Stein}_{\ACs}$ acts homogeneously.
+This isomorphism also allows us to define a graded lift: \begin{definition} Let $\widetilde{\efA\mmod}_{\rho}$ be the category of pairs $(M,g)$ of a weight module $M$ and a grading $g$ on each of its weight spaces such that ${\Stein}_{\rACs}$ acts homogeneously. \end{definition}